Educational Approach

 Through Tarpa's education, students develop:

-intellectual capacities, like critical thinking about conscious experience and analyzing complex arguments
+Intellectual capacities, like critical thinking about conscious experience and analyzing complex arguments

-philosophical understanding like how Buddhist traditions approach questions about personal identity and ethics compared with Western philosophy
+Philosophical understanding like how Buddhist traditions approach questions about personal identity and ethics compared with Western philosophy

-theoretical knowledge of how meditation practices work while considering evidence from neuroscience
+Theoretical knowledge of how meditation practices work while considering evidence from neuroscience

 Practical skills of focusing attention, working skillfully with emotions, and responding mindfully.